 4. It is Considered One of the World’s Leading Tourist Attractions

-If you’re in doubt whether it is worth a trip to Belfast to see the Titanic museum, find solace in the fact that it is actually considered one of the world’s leading tourist attractions.
+If you’re in doubt whether it is worth a trip to Belfast to see the Titanic museum and if it is a must on your Ireland Road Trip Itinerary, find solace in the fact that it is actually considered one of the world’s leading tourist attractions.

 In fact, on 2 December 2016, Titanic Belfast was awarded the “World’s Leading Tourist Attraction” at the World Travel Awards in the Maldives.
 It outshined renowned bucket-list attractions such as Paris’s Eiffel Tower and the Colosseum in Rome.

 This award was assessed from over 1 million votes which came from all over the globe (216 countries to be exact!) resulting in the “Tourism Oscar” going to the Belfast attraction.